|Strong or tense?

 You must learn to be subtle.
 To be sensitive.
 To listen.
 To feel.
 To yield.
 To trick your opponent's nervous system.

-The application of 13 energies depends upon your ability to apply your strength at the right moment.
+The application of 13 methods depends upon your ability to apply your strength at the right moment.
 If you get it right, 4 ounces of pressure will be all you require.

 Tensing, forcing, pushing, controlling... these are external attitudes.
 Tai chi is not about prolonged fighting.
 Your aim is to avoid conflict, to yield to force and to be adaptive.

 Beginners often do not like the sound of this.
 It sounds weak and vulnerable.
 It is not macho enough.
 As soon as you ignore the tai chi principles, you are training incorrectly.

 Softness in the body is important.
 You cannot have a stiff, solid torso and hope to succeed against a more serious attacker.
 Tai chi teaches the yin body.

 You need to be loose, soft, folding.
 Going with the force, not against it.
 Find space in your stance.
 If you become accustomed to finding space, you will find that there is always room to move.

 Standing head-to-head with an attacker is not the tai chi way.
 You need to maintain distance initially.
 Move in once you have neutralised the threat.

 Skilful, light steps will enable you to glide softly and easily away from a threat without becoming entangled.
 Silly, stylised steps will simply backfire.

 Do not seek to meet strength with strength.
 Be circumspect.

 Performed correctly, whole-body strength should feel to come from the entire body, not just an isolated limb.
 There should be no sense of which muscles are producing the power.

 At a later level, the strength should feel to be coming through the body.